Trumpeting Ecstasy

 Trumpeting Ecstasy is the third studio album by the American grindcore band Full of Hell.
-The Kurt Ballou (Converge) produced album was released on May 5, 2017 through Profound Lore Records.
+The album was produced by Kurt Ballou (Converge) and was released on May 5, 2017 through Profound Lore Records.

 Background

 Trumpeting Ecstasy is the band's first "solo" release in four years following back-to-back collaborative studio albums with Merzbow (Full of Hell & Merzbow) and The Body (One Day You Will Ache Like I Ache).
 Vocalist Dylan Walker says those collaborations had an impact on the creation of Trumpeting Ecstasy, elaborating: "We might not have been willing, or even able, to do some of the things that we were looking to do with the new record.
 Those guys gave us these nice extra toolsets — like the idea of improvisation or having extra instrumentation outside of the normal rock band style."
 Though the band hopes the lyrical themes will be interpreted by the listener however they choose, Walker said Trumpeting Ecstasy is about then-current events and also "kind of about man's small goods, like the small good actions being washed away by our species on a larger scale.
 If you looked at humanity on a long time line, I kind of feel like humanity got lost at its inception point."

 Full of Hell also released the digital-only, four-track EP Trumpeting Ecstasy Remixes in May 2017.
 The EP notably includes a remix from Ben Chisholm, bassist for the gothic metal band Chelsea Wolfe.